Microsoft Access Online – is Microsoft Access part of Office 365?

 The answer is Yes, but…

 …in order to use Office 365 on a remote desktop server you need a feature called Shared Computer Activation (SCA).
 A remote desktop server is in effect a shared computer.
-SCA is only available in certain plans i.e. ProPlus, E3 or E5.
+SCA is only available in certain plans i.e. ProPlus, E3 or E5 or Microsoft 365 Business.
 In addition, a hosted remote desktop provider has to be certified to host Office 365.
 More information on this can be found in our article SCA Shared Computer Activation how to activate Office 365 on hosted remote desktop server .
 However, remote desktop hosting providers will be able to rent different Access or Office licences using Service Provider Licence Agreements.
 Your Office Anywhere can also advise you on how you can use the Access Runtime licence to reduce your licence costs.

 How do I know if a hosted remote desktop service will work for my application?